-by Stasia Bliss | 07/19/2016 |

 To perform this technique one simply closes off the ears by placing index fingers on the cartilage between cheeks and ears, and pressing it in.
 With eyes closed, make a strong humming sound and feel the vibration in the body.

 The buzzing bee breath brings a feeling of bliss into the heart.
 It calms and harmonizes the body organs and provides a sense of peace and calm throughout.
 Bhramari also helps one to build confidence by strengthening the heart chakra and improves both memory and concentration in the long run.
-If one will practice Bhramari on a regular basis, for at least 1-2 minutes each session, that which could be considered “weakness of heart” in any sense of the word, will be eliminated.
+If one will practice Bhramari on a regular basis, for at least 1-2 minutes each session, that which could be considered “weakness of heart” (in any sense of the word) will be eliminated.

 3. Camel Pose – also known as Ustrasana

-To perform this pose, while sitting upward on the knees, separate the knees apart to a comfortable position.
+To perform the camel pose, while sitting upward on the knees, separate the knees apart to a comfortable position.
 Extend the chest forward while reaching arms back, grabbing for the back of the upper thighs with hands.
 Open up the heart space by breathing into the heart, gazing upward toward the sky.
 Hands may move either to the hips, to support a less intense version of the pose, or down onto the heels to really open up hips and heart.

 This posture is a strong, solid heart-opener which should be approached with great care.
 There can be some deep emotional-release triggered by dropping into the deeper expression of this pose.
 By staying longer and breathing deep, while stretching the sternum to the ceiling, the heart chakra is encouraged to open and cleanse, and the physical heart is supported in circulating blood in a new way.
 The entire spine is compressed and the hips are open, bringing a sense of vulnerability to the body, which in turn leaves one feeling more confident, less vulnerable and less “weak.”
 How does it do this?
-The posture itself does the work that life might normally do in challenging such feelings as weakness, vulnerability and shame to arise, allowing the practitioner to immediately move through them into the healthy, empowered expression.
+The posture itself does the work that life might normally do in challenging such feelings as weakness, vulnerability, and shame to arise, allowing the practitioner to immediately move through them into the healthy, empowered expression.

 4. Heart-centered Chanting/Mantra – Bhakti Yoga

 Bhakti means devotion.
 To practice bhakti yoga is to find union within through devotional means, such as chanting and singing praises to the most high.
-There are many chants, mantras and kirtans that can be used to practice bhakti; a few simple ones are as follows:
+There are many chants, mantras, and kirtans that can be used to practice bhakti; a few simple ones are as follows: